1. Introduction

 4.1 The Course Fees include:

-4.1.1 English language lessons, cultural excursions, access to facilities, travel (Transportation from the airport to the facility if you arrive at the airport on a date other than the specified date and time is not included) accommodation, seminar lessons and food.
+4.1.1 English language lessons, cultural excursions, access to facilities, travel (Transportation from the airport to the facility if you arrive at the airport on a date other than the specified date and time is not included) accommodation, seminar lessons food and group airport transfers. (see point 4.1.3 for private airport transfer fees)

 The Course Fees do not include:

-4.1.2 Flights, parental accommodation and travel, pocket money and visas.
+4.1.2 Flights, parental accommodation and travel, pocket money, travel insurance and visas.

 4.1.3 Airport Transfers